urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

 ➃ **END**

-The `END` command (line 130) brings execution of the program to an end, and can be included anywhere within a program.
+The [END](commands/END.md) command (line 130) brings execution of the program to an end, and can be included anywhere within a program.

 ➄ **IF ~ THEN ~**

-the `IF/THEN` command (lines 40 and 50) is used for comparisons of certain conditions, basing the next operation upon whether the comparison turns out to be `true` or `false`.
+the [IF~THEN](commands/IF_THEN_ELSE.md) command (lines 40 and 50) is used for comparisons of certain conditions, basing the next operation upon whether the comparison turns out to be `true` or `false`.
 Line 40 checks whether or not value assigned to n is greater than 5, and assigns a value of 5 to N when the original value is greater.
 When a value of 5 or less is originally assigned to N, execution proceeds to the next line, with N retaining its original value.
-Line 50, checks whether or not the value assigned to N is zero.
+Line 50, checks whether the value assigned to N is zero.
 In the case of zero, program execution jumps to line 130, while execution proceeds to the next line (line 60) when N is any other value besides zero.